 Become a Titan

-Join the discussion, and don't forget to leave other update ideas in our FAQ Feedback thread.
+Don't forget to leave update ideas or other feedback in our FAQ Feedback thread.

 "Sorry, not sorry, looked deep."
 Tobias glanced at the victims to make sure nothing was bleeding too much, read their auras for signs of fading.
 Tobias didn't keep any tags, or zip ties or anything, so he just stepped out of the way of the unconscious bodies.
 Tobias nodded.
 "I'm sure we can overlook a few mortal wounds inflicted prior to the "No kill" clause was in effect."